Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields

-The resulting theory can also be viewed as a special Hondeski gravity or generalised Galileons \cite{2003,hondeski,gali1,gali2}.\\ Meanwhile, as black holes have a good feature of thermodynamical properties \cite{hawking}, great attention has been paid in this area.
-During past decades, the AdS/CFT dictionary provides a powerful tool to investigate strongly coupled gauge theories, which are dual to black holes in AdS space.
-For such systems, there exists a universal bound, known as Kovtun-Starinets-Son (KSS) bound for shear viscosity to entropy density ratio \cite{kss1,kss2,kss3,kss4,kss5}:
+The resulting theory can also be viewed as a special Hondeski gravity or generalised Galileons \cite{2003,hondeski,gali1,gali2}.

+Meanwhile, as black holes have a good feature of thermodynamical properties \cite{hawking}, great attention has been paid on this field.
+During the past decades, the AdS/CFT dictionary provides a powerful tool to investigate strongly coupled gauge theories at finite temperature in $D$ dimensions, which are dual to black holes (or black branes) in $(D+1)-$ dimensional AdS space.
+The temperature of these systems is equal to the Hawking temperature of the dual black hole.
+The thermodynamical properties of the black hole can characterise those of the dual gauge theories, and the thermal phase structure of the system as well.

+With the recently developed $4D$ Gauss-Bonnet gravity, one is capable of investigating deeper on $(2+1)-$ dimensional strongly interacting systems with implications from the gauge/gravity duality.
+The existence of higher derivative terms corresponds to 't Hooft coupling constant corrections in the boundary theories.
+One main goal in this paper is to build a new system with such corrections through the holographic method, i.e. deriving a new black hole solution corresponding to it.
+This new solution aims to bring a physical insight into the high-temperature superconductivity in the future.

+One of the fundamental methods to study conducting medium is to put it under a magnetic field and find its behaviour.
+Therefore, the system to be constructed here would be more useful for the future research if a background magnetic field is considered.
+Hence, to build a $(2+1)D$ model at a finite charge density which duals to Gauss-Bonnet gravity with a background magnetic field, we will add both electric and magnetic charges to the black hole.